Nicole Merseal Files Lawsuit After Video Of St. Louis Daycare ‘Fight Club’ Surfaces

-A Missouri mother has filed suit after video emerged of teachers at her day care allegedly operating what authorities call a “daycare fight club,” CBS News is reporting.
+A Missouri mother has filed a lawsuit after video emerged of teachers at her daycare allegedly operating what authorities call a “daycare fight club,” CBS News is reporting.

-It’s been two years since the video was filmed, but Nicole Merseal says she still has nightmares about the 2016 incident.
-At the time, her then-ten-year-old son and her then-four-year-old son were at Adventure Learning Center in St. Louis.
+It’s been two years since the video was filmed, but Nicole Merseal says that she still has nightmares about the 2016 incident.
+At the time, her then ten-year-old son and her then four-year-old son were attending Adventure Learning Center in St. Louis.

-As KTVI-TV (St. Louis) reports, it was a cold December afternoon and the school’s heater had broken.
-For reasons that remain unclear, the lead teacher at the time, whose name has not been revealed, apparently decided that the best way to entertain the kids – and the staff – was to stage fights wherein small children repeatedly conked each other in the face and head.
+As local Fox affiliate KTVI-TV reports, it was a cold December afternoon and the school’s heater had broken.
+For reasons that remain unclear, the lead teacher at the time — whose name has not been revealed — apparently decided that the best way to entertain the kids, and the staff, was to stage fights wherein small children repeatedly conked each other in the face and head.

 For at least 30 minutes, according to footage from various security cameras in the building, children as young as four were paired with other kids and encouraged to “fight” each other.
-One kid donned Incredible Hulk prop gloves before beating up on his opponent.
+One kid donned Incredible Hulk prop gloves before striking his opponent.
 Teachers jump into the air in excitement.
-And worst of all, no one – except for one person – tried to do anything to stop it.
+And worst of all, no one — except for one person — tried to do anything to stop it.

 The one person who tried to put a stop to it was Merseal’s four-year-old son.